The GOP’s 100-Year Long War Against Women’s Rights

 The Long Road to Women’s Rights

-Women today accept equal rights as an established practice, but it took 70 years and the creation of the largest reform movement in U.S. history to make it happen.
+Women today accept equal rights as an established practice, but it took 70 years and the creation of the most significant reform movement in U.S. history to make it happen.
 As described in a recent Library of Congress exhibition (“Shall Not Be Denied: Women Fight for the Vote”), the Nineteen Amendment to the Constitution happened over 100 years ago, but “the fight for women’s suffrage was not for the fainthearted.”

 Suffragette’s death in England to protest anti-women vote in 1913